informalsystems/tendermint-rs/docs/architecture/adr-002-lite-client.md

 proceed to request the full header and validator set from a full node.
-This reduces the initialization burden on the user, and simplifies passing this information into the process, but for the state to be properly initialized it will need to get the correct header and validator set before starting the lite client syncing protocol.
+This reduces the initialization burden on the user, and simplifies passing this information into the process, but for the state to be properly initialized it will need to get the correct header and validator set before starting the light client syncing protocol.

 The configuration contains an initial list of peers.